SOC 2 Auditor Certification Requirements

 The gold standard for IT auditors.
 Focuses on auditing, control, and assurance of information systems.

 Deep technical security knowledge.
-Validates expertise in designing, implementing, and managing cybersecurity programs.
+Validates expertise in designing and engineering security programs.

-Demonstrates competence in auditing Information Security Management Systems (ISMS) per ISO standards.
+Demonstrates competence in auditing Information Security Management Systems (ISMS).

 Certification Value by Role